November in the Fells

 Thanks to all who joined us this month!
 It was wonderful to see some familiar faces and new ones as well.
 I greatly enjoyed all the conversations and moments of excitement I was able to share with all of you and look forward to seeing what next month will bring!
 If you’re curious about our other sightings from October, you can check them out here.

-Winter is quieter in the forest, yet there is a lot to admire. 📅 Join us next month to explore the natural joys to be found in December.
+Winter is quieter in the forest, yet there is a lot to admire. 📅 Join any of our walks to explore the natural joys to be found in December.

 Nov, 21st 2020 | by Mina Burton